-All of the recent weak OECD Composite Leading Indicators were reinforced by May's OECD Economic Outlook (http://bit.ly/2HGYmz7.)
-This is now also reinforced by all of the subsequent indications: IMF global growth downgrade, weak global Manufacturing PMI's and further weakness in recent surveys and especially German.
+All of the recent weak OECD Composite Leading Indicators that were reinforced by May's OECD Economic Outlook are now further extended by the even more downbeat update this morning (http://bit.ly/2m4p7X1 see above for more direction on what to view.)
+This has also been reinforced the other relatively recent indications like the IMF global growth downgrade, weak global Manufacturing PMI's and further weakness in Asian and European economic data.